|University of West Alabama

-Library managers oversee the functions and activities in a library.
-They also have standard knowledge of library tools, resources, and services.
-A library manager has to have strong organizational and communication skills, the ability to direct others, and the knowledge of budgeting practices.
+Library managers are administrative professionals who oversee the functions and activities in a library.
+Many library managers are in leadership or supervisory roles.
+They also have standard knowledge of library tools, resources, services, and professional best practices.
+A library manager has to have strong organizational and communication skills, problem-solving competencies, the ability to direct and manage others, and knowledge of budgeting practices.
 Working weekend, holiday, and evening hours may be required.

 What Is the Library Management and Administration Program Area?

-There are four steps to becoming a library manager.
+In a nutshell, there are four simplified steps to becoming a library manager.

 - Earn an Undergraduate Degree in Library Science